 - benchmarking stats for different set of image documents

 - how to choose respective OCR for gaining business traction

 We hereby are not getting into the details of

 - Suggesting single OCR for all in one solution

-- How to do entity extract of the information?
+- How does an entity extract the information?

-- How to optimize input document to improve OCR accuracy?
+- How to optimize input documents to improve OCR accuracy?

-If you want to prioritize OCR solution which has less restriction for gaining business traction?
+If you want to prioritize an OCR solution that has fewer restrictions for gaining business traction?